 I first met Scott and Nitsa of Sun Potion at their Potions 101 class held at my favorite natural beauty store in the city, CAP Beauty.
 I was immediately entranced by their glowing energy and the knowledge they brought with such openness to share.
 Within minutes of sipping their tonics I was buzzing with the most life-changing clarity and energy I ever had (I am not using that term loosely, it was transformative).
 At that moment I instantly fell in love with these herbs and knew they were about to become a major part of my life and wellness regimen.
 I am absolutely jumping out of my seat, squealing with excitement to share this interview with you so that you can get a glimpse into the lives of these magical beings.
 It is an honor to call them both friends and the ways in which they have inspired me is endless.
 There is a lot of love + information held in this Dreamer Profile, I hope you enjoy it!

-Scott and Nitsa of Sun Potion by Jewels of a Dreamer
+Scott and Nitsa of Sun Potion

 Roles at Sun Potion:

 Scott:Owner // Founder Nitsa: Creative Director

 Scott: Four years ago, Nitsa was my first friend when I moved from Ojai to Santa Barbara.
 I was in love from the beginning.
 Some timed passed from our introduction and being together.
 It was worth the wait.
 I think we met over the topic of Chlorella.
 I remember her being very excited (about the chlorella). 🙂

 Nitsa: When Scott first moved to Santa Barbara, we became friends, and I would buy food from him.
 He used to give me incredibly good deals 😉

 What is your philosophy on food and wellness?